How to Buy

 Is Manifold Release 9 a desktop, mobile, or web app?

 Manifold Release 9 is a Windows application that installs and runs on your desktop computer or portable computer or tablet running Windows.
+It is not a web-based application that requires a subscription or that requires you to connect to a web server to run Release 9.
 See the Requirements page for hardware and software requirements.

 Is the price an annual rental or a fully-paid license fee?